Secondary Assignments (Overload Jobs)

 The 12-month period of May 1 through April 30 of the following year during which certain non-benefited employees cannot work more than 29 hours per week on average, or 1,480 hours total per measurement period (the “29-hour limit”).

-Overload jobs are additional assignments where the duties are clearly outside of the regular responsibilities of the employee’s primary job.
+Additional assignments where the duties are clearly outside the regular responsibilities of the employee’s primary job.

 When an employee holds multiple jobs at the university and one of the jobs is salaried, the salaried position is considered the employee’s primary job.
 Otherwise, the primary job is the job that was accepted first.
 When an employee holds multiple jobs at the university and all are adjunct faculty appointments, the primary job is the one with the greatest FTE.

 VCU Human Resources officially interprets this policy for all employee types other than faculty appointments.
-The Office of Faculty Affairs officially interprets this policy for faculty appointments including full-time, part-time, and adjunct faculty.
-VCU Human Resources, in consultation with the Office of Faculty Affairs is responsible for obtaining approval for any revisions as required by the policy Creating and Maintaining Policies and Procedures through the appropriate governance structures.
+The Office of the Provost officially interprets this policy for faculty appointments including full-time, part-time, and adjunct faculty.
+VCU Human Resources, in consultation with the Office of the Provost, is responsible for obtaining approval for any revisions as required by the policy Creating and Maintaining Policies and Procedures through the appropriate governance structures.
 Please direct policy questions to the applicable office based on employee type.

 General Requirements for All Secondary Assignments